hitokiri-mata/katacoda-courses/kubernetes-containers/go/step5-ms-container.md

 The last two examples showed simple, socially awkward applications that say hello and talk about the weather.
 Nowadays most microservices stand up on port port and serve up JSON responses to REST calls.
-Instead of REST, some developers may use gRPC or GraphQL, but that's a separate topic and Katacoda.
+Instead of REST, some developers may use gRPC or GraphQL, but that's a separate topic and Katacoda scenario.
 For this example we use a common Go framework for handling REST events.
 The application allows to you maintain a list of ideas or notes.
 It's simple to just to show how to implementing the CRUD (Create, Read, Update, Delete) actions for a list of items.
 Take a look at the application source.

 `cd ~/go-examples/restafarian-gin && ls -l`{{execute}}